wangmaoCS/LocalFeatureExtraction4CBIR/README.md

 ### CMP
 code: http://cmp.felk.cvut.cz/~perdom1/code/index.html (Github homepage: )

-This code is provided with the CVPR2009 paper, which is latter popularly used in extracting local features in landmark images, such as Oxfrod and Paris dataset.
+This code is provided with the CVPR2009 paper, which is latter popularly used in extracting local features in landmark images, such as the Oxford and Paris dataset.
+This software is suit for upright buildings to extract local features

 ## Application

 ### Image Retrieval

 ### Place Recognition